StephenGunn/jovian/src/content/posts/sveltekit-form-validation-with-valibot.md

 You could extend this further by adding custom validators, creating more complex nested schemas, or even building a library of common validation patterns for your project.

+With the recent update to improve type inference, the API is now even more ergonomic while maintaining all the safety benefits.

 Thanks for reading!
 Feel free to reach out on BlueSky if you build something interesting with this pattern.